soonera/DeOldify-OpenMMLab/README.md

 ## Introduction
 English | [简体中文](/README_zh-CN.md)

 This repo provides DeOldify model for image/video colorization using [mmcv](https://github.com/open-mmlab/mmcv) and [mmediting](https://github.com/open-mmlab/mmediting).
 About more details of DeOldify, please refer to https://github.com/jantic/DeOldify

-### Major features
+### Major features of this repo
-- **Modular design**

-  We decompose the deoldify framework into different components and one can easily construct a customized editor framework by combining different modules.
+- **Modular design**: We decompose the deoldify framework into different components and one can easily construct a customized editor framework by combining different modules.

 ## Examples